 It requires a descent of over 200 stairs – which is easy enough – but then you have to ascend those stairs to the main trail and continue on to the summit.

 Do it, especially on a hot day as it’s cool at the bottom.
 And the pool at the base of the falls certainly looks inviting too.

 Once you’re back to the main trail, these are the stairs you can look forward to climbing.

 The summit, called HayPook offers 360 degree views.
 Look down the Southwest Arm of Green Bay, where you can spot icebergs this year.
 You’ll also see the Gaff Topsails, a geological feature known as drumlins on the southwestern horizon.

 The descent from the summit is via a combination of stairs and dirt trail.
 It passes two waterfalls – Roswell’s and Gull Brook Falls as well as a campsite with a couple of tent platforms.

 Generally, the descent is very pleasant with the stairs well-spaced.
 There is one bridge that is washed out where you have to remove shoes to wade across – at least when we did it.

-The trail starts by the entrance of the town of King’s Point at the Visitor Center in central Newfoundland, just 12 kilometres off the Trans-Canada Highway via Highway 391.
-The trail is located approximately 132 kilometres northeast of Deer Lake.
+The trail starts by the entrance of the town of King’s Point at the Visitor Center in central Newfoundland, just 12 km off the Trans-Canada Highway via Highway 391.
+The trail is located approximately 132 km northeast of Deer Lake.

 Further reading on hiking in Newfoundland